Download Careers360 App

 PG Diploma in Plant Tissue Culture is an exciting diploma for candidates who are interested in the world of plants.
 PG Diploma in Plant Tissue Culture provides basic and applied training to the students in tissue culture.
 Candidates with this knowledge and level of training can work in sterile labs, nurseries, or government institutions.

-This knowledge can be used by candidates to learn about new techniques to improve the yield of plants chemically or to create medicines for plants to be safe from diseases and their protection.
-This way candidates can help farmers or scientists in improving plant growth.
+This knowledge can be used by candidates to learn about new techniques to improve the yield of plants chemically or to create medicines for plants to be safe from diseases and protect them.
+This way, candidates can help farmers or scientists in improving plant growth.
 PG Diploma in Plant Tissue Culture opens the door to a rewarding career in agriculture, horticulture, or pharmaceuticals.

-PG Diploma in Plant Tissue Culture Expected Salary
+PG Diploma in Plant Tissue Culture- Average Salary

 Career Options